-Unless you want to carry on using your existing router, the first thing you’re going to have to do is set up the router supplied by the new provider.
+Unless you own a router or an engineer has to visit your house to install a new connection, the first thing you’re going to have to do is set up the router supplied by the new provider.
 The good news is that routers are now designed so that even people with minimal technical knowledge can do it.

 The first thing you need to do is find a good place for it.
-This should be somewhere that’s relatively easy to reach and isn’t in the immediate vicinity of other household technology that can affect the signal strength, such as cordless phones, baby monitors, microwaves and fish tanks.
+This should be somewhere that's relatively easy to reach and isn't in the immediate vicinity of other household technology that can affect the signal strength, like cordless phones, baby monitors, microwaves or fish tanks.

-If you’ve got a wireless router, you’ll first need to connect your router to your modem using an Ethernet cable.
-You can then plug the router in and wait a minute or so.
+If you've got a wireless router, you'll first need to connect your router to your modem using an Ethernet cable.
+Then, plug the router in and wait a minute or so.

-Once a minute has elapsed, you need to locate the list of ‘networks in range’.
+Once a minute has elapsed, you need to locate the list of 'networks in range'.
 To do this, look for a wireless icon.
-This may look like an inverted triangle composed of concentric bars.
-Or it could look a series of vertical bars of ascending height.
+This may look like an inverted triangle composed of concentric bars, or it could look like a series of vertical bars of ascending height.

-On a PC this is usually located in the bottom right-hand corner of the screen.
-On a Mac, it’s in the top left-hand corner.
+On a PC this is usually located in the bottom righthand corner of the screen; on a Mac, it's in the top righthand corner.

-Got it?
-Good.
-All you’ve got to do now is find the wireless network you’re going to use, which should be a generic name given the router.
-Once you’ve found, click on it and you should be connected.
+All you've got to do now is find the wireless network you're going to use, which should be a generic name given by the router.
+Once you've found it, click on it and you should be connected.

 Setting up a wired router is even easier.
-As with setting up wireless router, you’ll need to use an ADSL cable to connect your phone socket to your router.
+Just like setting up a wireless router, you'll need to use an ADSL cable to connect your phone socket to your router.